EntityOfCensus/eoc-ui/documentation/FHE Peer To Peer Data Exchange - EOC Survey Protocol.md

+---
+title: EOCP2P
+description: FHE Peer To Peer Data Exchange - EOC Survey Protocol
+author: Gavianu (@gavianu)
+status: Draft
+date: 2024-06-26
+---

 # FHE Peer To Peer Data Exchange - EOC Survey Protocol

 #### Version: 0.0.1

 ### Abstract

-This document outlines a protocol where each user retains ownership of their data.
+The EOC Survey Protocol defines a system where users maintain sole ownership of their data.
 Users store their data on the Permaweb Arweave network, encrypted with their own Fully Homomorphic Encryption (FHE) private key.
 The corresponding public key, which can be used for computation, is also stored within the data block.

 When a user requests a business engagement, other users involved are notified.
 Once a connection between the parties is established, the target data is securely transferred via a peer-to-peer (P2P) channel in plain text.
 The receiver then processes this data using their own FHE private key.